-What separates this course form other conversion programmes is the 'residential' aspect of the student experience.
-Residential events (a total of three per academic year) will take place at venues away from campus where students will be able to stay overnight should they wish, such as Gladstone's Library (based in Hawarden, Flintshire), where students can; meet each other to build a student community, come into contact with lecturer's and receive face-to-face tuition and tutorials, and gain experience of formal lectures and seminars.
-It is the aim that the residential will take place in the context of an academic and sophisticated yet relaxed and welcoming environment at Gladstone's Library.
-It is however recognised that over the 5 year validation period of this programme it may be necessary for the residential aspects to take place at alternative sites.
+What separates this course form other conversion programmes is the 'campus teaching days' aspect of the student experience.
+Campus teaching days (a total of three per academic year) will take place at a teaching facility such as at Plas Coch campus, where students can meet each other to build a student community, come into contact with lecturer's and receive face-to-face tuition and tutorials, and gain experience of formal lectures and seminars.
+It is the aim that the campus teaching days will take place in the context of an academic and sophisticated yet relaxed and welcoming environment.
+It is however recognised that over the 5 year validation period of this programme it may be necessary for the campus teaching day aspects to take place at alternative sites.

 The remainder of the course content and study will be delivered/completed by students remotely and independently, making use of online resources, webinars, and the completion of assignments.
 The defining feature of this course is its' accessibility for students who may be working full time, and/or who have busy personal commitments.
-Running over three residential events per academic year, and two campus visit days to Glyndŵr University per academic year, the majority of the learning for this course is done remotely from home.
+Running over three campus teaching days per academic year, and two campus visit days to Glyndŵr University per academic year, the majority of the learning for this course is done remotely from home.
 This provides students with a rich face-to-face teaching experience that is supported by the practicality of distance learning.